Phhofm/models/README.md

 [LD-Anime](https://openmodeldb.info/models/2x-LD-Anime-Compact) + [AnimeJaNai](https://openmodeldb.info/models/2x-AnimeJaNai-Standard-v1-Compact)

-### Experimental / In Progress
+### Series

 **Lexica**
 Training different models for AI generated image upscaling without degradations.
 (RRDBNet, [HAT](https://github.com/XPixelGroup/HAT), SwinIR)

-**4xHFA2kLUDVAE**
+**HFA2kLUDVAE**
 Training lightweight models of different networks to test for interence speed and metrics for anime upscaling with realistic degradations.
 See results in the corresponding results folder.

-**4xLSDIR**
-A RRDBNet model, simple ESRGAN experiment without any degradations and without any pretrain for photo upscaling.

-**4xLSDIRplus**
+**LSDIR**
+A series trained on the big LSDIR dataset.
+Mostly interpolated output result.
+Then N for no degradation, C for compression (should be sufficient for most cases) and R for noise, blur and compression (only use in extremer cases).

+**LSDIRplus**
 An RRDBNet experiment to see what influence a huge dataset has on the official x4plus model for photo upscaling.

+**HFA2kAVC**
+Model series handling AVC (h264) compression usually found on videos from the web.
+So for upscaling videos downloaded from the web basically.

 ### Dropped

 **SAFMN**
 More specifically the 4xHFA2kLUDVAESAFMN model, this network had a tendency to generate artifacts on certain outputs.
 Dropped the whole network from future models because of artifacts introduction.

-**1xUnstroyer Series**
+**1xUnstroyer Series - Deleted**
-Was a series of srvggnet models that I started training to remove various degradations (compression: MPEG, MPEG-2, H264, HEVC, webp, jpg ; noise, blur etc) but results were not to my liking, dropped the project and worked on others
+Was a series of srvggnet models that I started training to remove various degradations simultaneously (compression: MPEG, MPEG-2, H264, HEVC, webp, jpg ; noise, blur etc) but results were not to my liking since it was too many different degradations for such a small network, dropped the project and worked on others

 ### Pretrains